huynhicode/huynhicode/README.md

-### Hello, I'm Steph
+### I'm Steph 🌼

 **About me:**

-Experienced UX Engineer with a strong foundation in both design and front-end development.
-Proficient in building scalable, reusable components and crafting intuitive user experiences.
-Skilled in cross-functional collaboration, documentation, and contributing to open-source projects.
+I’m a UX Engineer with a strong foundation in frontend development and user-centered design.
+I specialize in building accessible, component-driven interfaces and translating design systems into scalable, production-ready code.

-**Technical skills:**

-Frontend: React, Svelte, JavaScript, TypeScript

-UI Libraries: Material UI, Tailwind CSS, Skeleton

-Design Tools: Figma, Balsamiq

-Documentation: VitePress, Docusaurus

-Other: A/B Testing, SEO, Domain Management
+I’m passionate about bridging the gap between design and engineering, delivering seamless, performant, and inclusive experiences.
+I thrive in environments where I can collaborate closely with designers and developers to create intuitive user experiences while maintaining high-quality, reusable code.

+Some highlights of my work:

+- Built and maintained design system components that scale across web applications.
+- Developed accessible UI interfaces with Svelte, TypeScript, Tailwind, and Storybook.
+- Contributed to open-source projects and documentation, improving UX for both users and developers.

 ----

-**OSS favorites:**
+**Some OSS Projects to support**

 - 👻 [Ghost](https://ghost.org/about/) - professional publishing
 - 🏗️ [Material UI](https://mui.com/material-ui/) -  React component library